Which Vitamin Deficiency Causes Hair Loss?

 Vitamin B in all its forms (including both water-soluble and fat-soluble vitamin types) is important to the growth and health of your hair.

-Vitamin B2, vitamin B6, vitamin B7, riboflavin, biotin, folate and vitamin B12, are all different versions of the vitamin B complex, which plays crucial roles in hair growth, cellular development, cell signaling and gene regulation.
+These types of vitamin B play crucial roles in hair growth, cellular development, cell signaling and gene regulation.

-Your body maintains its own levels of biotin.
-But if it’s struggling to do so and you have a biotin deficiency, a biotin supplement may be an important solution to this essential nutrient problem.
-Otherwise, all these versions of vitamin B can be acquired through a healthy diet
+Your body usually maintains its own levels of biotin.
+But if you have a biotin deficiency, a biotin supplement may help.
+Otherwise, all these versions of vitamin B can be acquired through a healthy diet.

 Vitamin C